 I say there are some people who never get out of their environments.
 I was a Republican when I was a child.
 I recognized the fact that I might be wrong, and, recognizing that fact, I grew from one point to another.
 The first speech I ever delivered in my life was in the streets of my native town, and I was but a mere child; it was in support of the Union as against the views of those who denounced the North in their struggle for supremacy in the late war.
-That was the first speech I delivered, and it shows that then for those who could do me no good; that I could feel for others.
+That was the first speech I delivered, and it shows that then I had some sympathy in my heart for those who could do me no good; that I could feel for others.
 Mr. Ingham has said that while other people were making their fortunes these men were advocating sedition or drinking beer.
-It is as noble a thing for a man to drink beer as it is for a man to make his fortune off of other people's labor; and I tell you that a man is of no use to this world, of no use to society or the neighborhood in which he lives, who has no other object in view than making a fortune for himself and his family, little caring what becomes of those around him.
-And it is because we have recognized this fact-and it is a philosophical fact, a logical fact that no man can get away from, and Mr. Ingham has not got the intelligence to perceive it-that the greatest security to human happiness depends upon the widespread you have no security for your fortunes.
+It is as noble a thing for a man to drink beer as it is for a man to make his fortune off other people's labor; and I tell you that a man is of no use to this world, of no use to society or the neighborhood in which he lives, who has no other object in view than making a fortune for himself and his family, little caring what becomes of those around him.
+And it is because we have recognized this fact-and it is a philosophical fact, a logical fact that no man can get away from, and Mr. Ingham has not got the intelligence to perceive it-that the greatest security to human happiness depends upon the widespread happiness of those around you.
+You have no security for your fortunes.
 You can have no security for your comforts as long as there is around you a dissatisfied, a despoiled, and suffering community.
-I assert here as a fact, that
+I assert here as a fact, that Vanderbilt and Jay Gould would be happier men today if they had but \$20,000 to their names and every employee who is now in their employment were above want and above the danger of want.
+There would be less irritation, less of that trouble and bother of clashing and conflicting of interests than there is, which must necessarily bother these men considerably, and keep them awake nights possibly.